ju1iacz/Neural-handwriting-analyzer/README.md

 # Neural handwriting analyzer
-Project is an application for recognizing digits written in a dialog box with a computer mouse.
+The project is an application for recognizing digits written in a dialog box with a computer mouse.

 ## General info
 The project consists of two parts.
 The first part is a model of convolutional neural network trained with a data from